 From Slovenia, tourists most often arrive in the Soca Valley from Kranjska Gora, Bohinj or Nova Gorica.

 Two roads lead from Kranjska Gora to the Soca Valley.
-One of them is the Road 206 through Slovenia, a narrow and very winding mountain road.

-From Bohinj we recommend roads 909 and 403.
+From Bohinj, we recommend roads 909 and 403.
 This does not look like an easy route either.

-Moreover, another road leads to the Soca Valley, from Udine to Kobarid on the SS54.
+Moreover, a road from Udine to Kobarid on the SS54 also leads to the Soca Valley.

 Public transport in the Soca Valley